Table of Contents

 What Are Dog Calming Pheromones?

-Each species has different kind of pheromones, released under different circumstances to achieve various effects.
-Nursing dogs and cats, for example, release a special kind of comforting pheromone to let their offspring know they are safe.
-This pheromone has been produced synthetically and is available in a variety of formats (room diffusers, spray, in treats, and on collars) to help calm anxious pets.
+Each species has different kinds of pheromones, released under different circumstances to achieve various effects.
+Nursing dogs, for example, release a special kind of comforting pheromone to let their offspring know they are safe—and that’s exactly the pheromone that’s effective in calming an anxious dog.
+This pheromone, termed dog appeasing pheromone (DAP), has been produced synthetically.
+The synthetic version is available in several formats, including room diffusers, spray, edible treats, and wearable collars.

-For dogs, Dog Appeasing Pheromone, or DAP, has been subjected to a fair amount of scientific research and has proven effective in treating separation anxiety.
-It can also be used to help dogs stay calm through other anxiety-inducing events, such as thunderstorms and fireworks displays.
+In scientific studies, DAP has proven effective in treating separation anxiety.
+It can also be used to help dogs stay calm through anxiety-inducing situations such as thunderstorms and fireworks displays.

-Just like anxiety for humans, anxiety in dogs can show up as a lot of different behaviors.
-Dogs often express anxiety by whining or behaving more aggressively than normal.
-According to The American Kennel Club (AKC), some of the following behaviors could indicate that your dog may be struggling with anxiety:
+Dogs express anxiety in many ways.
+Some whine, or act more aggressively than usual.
+According to The American Kennel Club (AKC), some of the following behaviors could indicate that your dog is struggling with anxiety: